 Jack up the trailer hitch until there is clearance for the HITCH BALL to slide under.
-Remove the safety pin, slide the locking lever forward and raise the front of the trailer.
+Remove the safety pin, slide the locking lever forward and raise.
 Back the tow vehicle straight back to the hitch.
 (See Fig. 2).
 This can best be accomplished through the use of prearranged hand signals with the help of another person; but if you are hitching up by yourself we recommend the use of a HOOK-UP VIEW MIRROR.